HeartDhamma

 This much yesterday,

-And this much earlier.
+And this much earlier.”

-They would only know that it is visibly getting worn away.[7]
+They would only know that it is visibly getting worn away.[vi]

-In just the same way, monks,
+In just the same way,

-One does not think:
+one does not think:

-“Today, this many distractions have been worn away[8]
+“Today, this many distractions have been worn away[vii]

 This many yesterday